 Recall that the competency questions are the basis (starting point) of ontology development.
-Similar to the approach in defining the ontology, competency questions are defined starting with the most simple questions[‡].
+Similar to the approach in defining the ontology, competency questions are defined starting with the most simple questions.
 What is presented in this section is some examples of competency questions and their Prolog implementation; it shows how the ability to answer a query depends on the availability of number of ontologies.

-"so Is there enough capacity for the performance of "fabricate_short_shaft_1" and "fabricate_short_shaft_2" activities on the "mold1" resource in the next hour?
+"fabricate_short_shaft_1" and "fabricate_short_shaft_2" activities on the "mold1" resource in the next hour?
 (Given a number of activities requiring the resource mold1, what is the capacity of the resource during a time period?)